6 examples of community engagement in climate action

 Rethink Glasgow

-The focal point of our presentation at COP26, the Rethink Glasgow project, is a community engagement climate action plan created in partnership with After The Pandemic (ATP) and OnePlanet to create a greener and more connected Glasgow.
+The focal point of our presentation at COP26 in 2021, the Rethink Glasgow project, is a community engagement climate action plan created in partnership with After The Pandemic (ATP) and OnePlanet to create a greener and more connected Glasgow.

 Following the first Covid-19 lockdown, ATP was created to help the community connect and fight climate change in the city.
-The Commonplace website allows Glasgow residents to drop pins on an interactive map and make suggestions about how to make places more sustainable or flag any issues they may have noticed.
-Since its launch in September, the map has received thousands of comments which are currently being factored into the city’s climate action plan.
+The Commonplace website allows Glasgow residents to drop pins on an interactive map and make suggestions about making places more sustainable.
+Since its launch, the map has received almost 24,000 views and 1300 contributions that have been factored into the city’s climate action plan.
 This project was even featured on the BBC World Service radio programme, Fixing the World, where insights from the scheme were explored.
 You can listen to the whole thing on BBC Sounds right here

 After the Pandemic began in the first Covid-19 lockdown with a mission to ‘Rethink, Reimagine and Redesign’ our cities and communities to be greener, more resilient and more vibrant.
 Partnering with Commonplace to ask Glaswegians directly - and at scale - how they thought that could be achieved in their own communities has been fascinating